How to use your barcode

 1. Incorporate the barcode image into your product packaging or design

 Choose whichever barcode image format suits you best (svg,png jpeg, pdf).
 You can now resize this to fit best into your product packaging.
 If you decide to do this, then please keep in mind our ‘Barcode Specifications‘.
 You can get a bit creative with the barcode if you like, however the main barcode image (the vertical bars and spaces) must remain unimpeded.
-If you want to print your barcode in a different colour combination (instead of black bars on a white background), please see our Barcode Colour Guide PDF.

 You can then incorporate the image into your product packaging in an easily viable flat location (to ensure ease of scanning).
 You could also have the barcode printed onto adhesive labels to be manually applied to your product.